isomerpages/moe-etd-tflb/pages/21CC Navigator.md

 ![Why 21CC Navigator?](/images/21CC%20Navigator/why%2021cc%20navigator%202.png)

-<center>Passionate but pragmatic secondary school teacher want to help students see the value of going beyond academic results to develop future-ready skills.<br><br>
+<center>Passionate but pragmatic secondary school teachers want to help students see the value of going beyond academic results to develop future-ready skills.<br><br>
 Secondary school students simply follow what their teachers say, and do not see a link between what they learn in school and how it will help them in the future.
 </center>